ViaMarcus/git_pong_demo/README.md

 ..*Turns out my 4 in the list here turns into a 3 when compiled.
 I think that is enough fooling around, so here is a picture of a penguin:
 ![should be a penguin but github does something weird with the image links](https://upload.wikimedia.org/wikipedia/commons/1/1d/Penguin_in_Antarctica_jumping_out_of_the_water.jpg)

+- loads loads of text
+- more more of text
+- and so so it goes on

+- loads loads of text
+- more more of text
+- and so so it goes on